baskerville-hpc/FlowCron-HPC-side/README.md

 Finally, a directory **Logs** contains a daily log of everything that's happened, containing the job_id of the slurm job.
 A **Bin** directory stores the output from the cleanup script.
 You could use Globus to periodically move this to a local drive or build a Grafana solution based on this.

+## Utilisation of Reservation Codes

+During the processing of Unit of Work a cleanup slurm job will be created using the slurm script located in `CodeToRun/cleanup.sh`

+If reservation codes are to be utilised after the installation of FlowCron-HPC-side this slurm script need to be edited so that the cleanup script use the reservation code as a sbatch argument.

 # Possible reasons this might not work

 + Not having permissions to use cron